flutter/website/src/docs/cookbook/networking/fetch-data.md

 ## 2. Make a network request

-In this example, you'll fetch a sample album from the [JSONPlaceholder][] using the [`http.get()`][] method.
+This recipe covers how to fetch a sample album from the [JSONPlaceholder][] using the [`http.get()`][] method.

 <!-- skip -->